connectedway/of_manifests/README.md

 The correct layers for your selected kernel will automatically be configured by the repo tool in the previous step.

-Initialize the build environment
+Initialize the build environment.

 ```
-$ cd yocto
 $ source oe-init-build-env
 ```

-By default, the openfile distribution from the Connected Way git repo will build Openfiles SMB support for a qemuarm64 machine.
-If you wish to build for a different target, you will have to modify the `poky/build/conf/local.conf` and make the OPTIONAL following change:
+By default, the openfile distribution from the Connected Way git repo will build Openfiles support for a qemuarm64 machine.
+If you wish to build for a different target, you will have to modify the `poky/build/conf/local.conf` and make the following OPTIONAL change:

 1. Select the correct target MACHINE.
 We use qemuarm64:
 ```